karlorz/full-stack-fastapi-template/infra/README.md

 * Use Helm to install the following Helm Charts:
     * AWS Load Balancer Controller: this creates the AWS Load Balancers allow the external world to communicate with our Kubernetes cluster.
 This uses the Kubernetes Service Account we created with Pulumi.
     * Cert Manager: this will manage the TLS (HTTPS) certificates obtained from Let's Encrypt.
 We'll configure more things later for it.
-        * It seems this needs to call the AWS Load Balancer Controller, and it might not be ready yet, so this might take a second run to install successfully.
+        * It seems this needs to call the AWS Load Balancer Controller, and it might not be ready yet, so this might **take a second run** to install successfully.
     * Ingress Nginx Controller: this manages ingress resources we deploy manually, with Kubernetes Deployments (currently none), in contrast to doing that with Knative.
 This uses customization values from `infra/helm-values/ingress-nginx-external-values.yaml` to enable it to use the AWS Load Balancer Controller.
 * At the end it obtains and shows the DNS name of the load balancer.

+**Note**: as Cert Manager might depend on the AWS Load Balancer Controller, it might need a **second run to install** successfully.

 We need to update the DNS records in Cloudflare to use it (with a `CNAME`).
 This is normally done once by hand (by Sebastián) and left configured.
 Later we might want to set up ExternalDNS to do it automatically.
 (To be reviewed and updated).